Robert Blake (actor)

-Robert Blake (born Michael James Gubitosi; September 18, 1933 – March 9, 2023), billed early in his career as Mickey Gubitosi and Bobby Blake, was an American prolific Golden Globe and Emmy Award winning actor, who appeared in some 200 films.
-He was best known for starring in the 1967 film In Cold Blood and playing the title role in the late 1970s television series Baretta.
+Robert Blake (born Michael James Gubitosi; September 18, 1933 – March 9, 2023), billed early in his career as Mickey Gubitosi and Bobby Blake, was an American actor.
+He was best known for starring in the 1967 film In Cold Blood, and playing the title role in the late 1970s television series Baretta, and playing the Mystery Man in the 1997 film Lost Highway.

-Blake began his career in the 1930s performing as a child alongside his family in song and dance, but became famous as a child actor, with his lead role in the final years of the Metro-Goldwyn-Mayer-era of the Our Gang (Little Rascals) short film series from 1939 to 1944.
+Blake began his career in the 1930s performing as a child alongside his family as a singer and dancer but became famous as a child actor, with his lead role in the final years of the Metro-Goldwyn-Mayer-era of the Our Gang (Little Rascals) short film series from 1939 to 1944.
 He also appeared as a child actor in 22 entries of the Red Ryder film franchise.
-In the Red Ryder series and in many of his adult roles, the Italian-American actor was often cast as an American Indian or Latino character.
-After a stint in the United States Army, Blake returned to acting in both television and movie roles.
+In the Red Ryder series and many of his adult roles, the Italian-American actor was often cast as an American Indian or mestizo character.
+After a stint in the U.S. Army, Blake returned to acting in both television and movie roles.
 Blake continued acting until 1997's Lost Highway.
-Owing to Blake becoming one of the first child actors to successfully transition to mature roles as an adult, author Michael Newton called his career "one of the longest in Hollywood history."
+Blake was one of the first child actors to successfully transition to mature roles as an adult.
+Author Michael Newton called Blake's career "one of the longest in Hollywood history".

-Blake's later career unravelled in what was called an O.J.
-Simpson style case, in March 2005, with Blake being criminally tried, but acquitted of the 2001 murder of his second wife, Bonny Lee Bakley.
-In November 2005, he was found liable in a California civil court for her wrongful death.
+Blake was arrested in 2002 for the 2001 murder of his second wife, Bonny Lee Bakley.
+Blake was acquitted of the murder in criminal court in 2005, but he was found liable in civil court for her wrongful death.

 Early life

-Robert Blake was born Michael James Gubitosi in Nutley, New Jersey, on September 18, 1933.
+Blake was born Michael James Gubitosi in Nutley, New Jersey, on September 18, 1933.
 His parents were Giacomo (James) Gubitosi and his wife, Elizabeth Cafone.
 In 1930, James worked as a die setter for a can manufacturer.
 Eventually, Blake's parents began a song-and-dance act.
-In 1936, their three children began performing, billed as "The Three Little Hillbillies."
+In 1936, their three children began performing, billed as "The Three Little Hillbillies".
 They moved to Los Angeles, California, in 1938, where the children began working as movie extras.

+Blake’s parents were from Campania, Italy: his father was from the town of Montella in the province of Avellino and his mother from the town of Polla.

 Blake had an unhappy childhood in which he was abused by his alcoholic father.
 When he entered public school at age 10, he was bullied and had fights with other students, which led to his expulsion.
-Blake stated that he was physically and sexually abused by both of his parents while growing up and was frequently locked in a closet and forced to eat off the floor as punishment.
+Blake later said he was physically and sexually abused by both his parents and was often locked in a closet and forced to eat off the floor as punishment.
 At age 14, he ran away from home, leading to several more difficult years.
 His father died by suicide in 1956.
+He refused to attend his father's funeral.